nlwng/smeyun/docker/docker.md

 # docker相关错误处理
-问题1:docker: relocation error: docker: symbol dm_task_get_info_with_deferred_remove, version Base not defined in file libdevmapper.so.1.02 with link time reference
+tips1:docker: relocation error: docker: symbol dm_task_get_info_with_deferred_remove, version Base not defined in file libdevmapper.so.1.02 with link time reference
 解决方案:yum upgrade device-mapper-libs

+tips2:ubuntu16.10
+Get http:///var/run/docker.sock/v1.19/containers/json: dial unix /var/run/docker.sock: no such file or directory.
+Are you trying to connect to a TLS-enabled daemon without TLS?
+解决方案: